rockITjohn/rockit-support-center/README.md

+# This is the old repository for the JAM page.

 # Notes

 - Whenever a new document type is added to S3 bucket, the switch statements in `redux/searchSlice.js` and `components/atoms/document-item.js` must be updated.